python-demos/azure-devops-workitem-management/close-overdue-work-items/readme.md

 # Things to take care

 - Min Python version - Tested using 3.8.5.
-There are no information about what is the miminum version required for azure-devops package.
+There are no information about what is the miminum version required for [azure-devops](https://github.com/microsoft/azure-devops-python-api/) package that this code depends on.
 - By default it closes only 2 work items.
 If you want to close more items change the number 2 in the below line of close-overdue-workitems.py file
   - `get_overdue_workitems(connection,2)`
 - wiutils.py